sixem/mpv_slicing/README.md

 It also fixes an issue with `ffmpeg` outputs not being Windows friendly and causing errors when clipping.
 The `:` in the filename is the cause of this, so this fork will use hyphens instead to be more OS-agnostic.

+---

+`slicing-raw.lua` is an alternative script that creates clips from a video source, functioning in the same way as the original script.
+However, this script simply copies and audio and video and outputs them to a file with the same extension as the input source.
+This is just a way of creating raw clips from a video.

 ## README
 `slicing.lua` is a Lua script for mpv to cut fragments of the video in uncompressed RGB format which might be useful for video editing.